Get a property report and suburb profile for any property in Doonside

 Doonside demographics

 Doonside, located in the Greater Western Sydney region, is a suburb that offers a blend of suburban tranquility and urban convenience.
-With a population of 13,614, it is a family-friendly area with a median age of 36, indicating a balanced mix of young families and established residents.
-The suburb is characterized by its strong sense of community and accessibility to essential amenities, making it an attractive place for families to settle.
+With a population of 13,614, it is a family-friendly area, as evidenced by the 46.2% of couple families with children.
+The median age of 36 suggests a mature community, with a mix of young families and established residents who appreciate the suburb's community-oriented atmosphere.

 The housing landscape in Doonside is diverse, with a significant portion of properties being rented, accounting for 46.8% of the housing market.
-This high rental rate suggests a demand for flexible living arrangements, appealing to both young families and professionals.
-Meanwhile, 22.8% of properties are owned outright, and 30.4% are owned with a mortgage, reflecting a stable housing market with opportunities for both new buyers and long-term residents.
+This indicates a flexible living environment, appealing to both long-term residents and newcomers.
+Meanwhile, 22.8% of properties are owned outright, and 30.4% are owned with a mortgage, reflecting a stable homeownership base that contributes to the suburb's sense of community and continuity.

 Doonside infrastructure, key developments and investment opportunities